AbuAli85/Contract-Management-System/docs/DEPLOYMENT_SECRETS_SETUP.md

 3. Find **Database Password** section
 4. If you don't remember it, you can reset it (be careful!)

+**Note:**
-**Note:** Most projects don't require this for CLI linking if you have an access token.
+- Some Supabase projects require the database password for CLI operations
+- If you see "failed to connect" or "timeout" errors, add this secret
+- The password is different from your Supabase account password

 ---